 Taking pride in your work is rarely a bad thing.
 In fact, a little extra dedication will improve your client’s experience and likely your bottom line as well.
 But what happens when we work too hard?
-What happens when we don’t use our time-off benefits?
+What happens when we don’t use our paid time-off benefits?

 It turns out that not taking time off is detrimental to our business, health, and economy.
 Employees that don’t give their brains some much-needed rest tend to “burn out” and become less creative and less productive.
 They are also more likely to be susceptible to getting sick, resulting in worker absence or greater insurance usage.

 A study cited by Forbes showed that the economy misses out on hundreds of billions of dollars each year because, as a society, we’re hoarding our PTO.
 Taking time off improves productivity, provides mental clarity, and helps your employees maintain balance, which in the long-run should help you attract and retain high-quality talent.

 It’s clear that offering paid time off as a perk is critical to your company and employees’ success, but how do you calculate PTO and keep track of it?
 Therein lies another problem – if you mismanage employee PTO accrual, you could end up paying unnecessary labor costs.
 Or if you don’t encourage them to use their PTO, you may be on the hook to pay it all out if they quit or get let go.

 Avoid the liability of unused PTO by learning to properly calculate, track, and encourage PTO usage.
 Our guide will help you along the way:

 What Is PTO?